 I’ve sat through OKR workshops.
 I’ve written SMART goals.
 I’ve seen BHAGs, MBOs, V2MOMs.
 Every year there’s a new framework that promises to be the answer.

-Research on OKRs reveals the structural problem: they provide too much flexibility and too little guidance.
+The structural problem with OKRs: they provide too much flexibility and too little guidance.
 Organizations report the system breaking down around 25-50 people, with complexity increasing exponentially as teams scale.
-The framework itself becomes the problem—not because it’s wrong, but because it’s so flexible that every organization implements it differently, leading to endless trial and error.
+The framework itself becomes the problem — not because it’s wrong, but because it’s so flexible that every organization implements it differently, leading to endless trial and error.

 Instead of fixing that, we assign ownership to “areas” or “the VP of Engineering.”

-But areas don’t do work.
+Areas don’t do work.
 VPs don’t write code.
-Real work happens at the team and IC level—they need to own these goals.
+Real work happens at team and IC level — they need to own these goals.

 I’ve made all these mistakes.
-There’s a simpler approach that actually works.
+There’s a simpler approach.

 Borrowing from the famous 6-pager

 Jesse Freeman’s breakdown of Amazon’s 6-pager format describes how Amazon writes goals.
-It’s disarmingly simple:
+It’s simple:

 1. The goal itself - bolded, few words